syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Flexible working days

-By default, the `.NET MAUI Scheduler`, weekdays from Monday through Friday are considered working days.
-The days which are defined in this non-working days collection are considered as `non-working days.` Therefore, when the weekend days are set to hide from Scheduler.
+By default, the `.NET MAUI Scheduler` considers the weekdays from Monday to Friday as working days.
+The days which are defined in this non-working days collection are considered as `non-working days.` Therefore, the weekend days are set to hide from the Scheduler.

 The `NonWorkingDays` property of `TimelineViewSettings` can also be used to show only the nonworking days of the week.